Freddie Mercury Trivia Questions

 Click to reveal answer ›

-Before Queen's success, Mercury worked at Kensington Market with Roger Taylor selling vintage clothes, but the stall was actually run by Alan Mair; they weren't the owners.
+Before Queen's success, Mercury worked at Kensington Market selling vintage clothing with Roger Taylor to earn money.
+The stall was owned by Alan Mair, but Mercury did sell secondhand clothes there.

 Click to reveal answer ›